Datastar: Reading and writing signals

 That covers BaseModel, TypedDict, @dataclass, unions, and anything else TypeAdapter supports. validate_json accepts str or bytes; configure aliases and field names on the schema you pass to TypeAdapter(...).

-msgspec.json.decode accepts str or bytes-like buffers—you can pass the datastar query string as-is on GET, or await req.body() on other methods, without an extra .encode("utf-8") unless you prefer bytes everywhere.
+msgspec.json.decode accepts str or bytes-like buffers—you can pass the datastar query string as-is on GET and DELETE, or await req.body() on methods that send signals in the body, without an extra .encode("utf-8") unless you prefer bytes everywhere.

-import cattrsfrom attrs import definefrom cattrs.errors import BaseValidationError from stario import HttpException, Request, datastar as ds @defineclass PageSignals: count: int async def signals_attrs(req: Request) -> PageSignals: signals = await ds.read_signals(req) try: return cattrs.structure(signals, PageSignals) except (BaseValidationError, TypeError) as exc: raise HttpException(400, "Invalid signals") from excFile uploads
+import cattrsfrom attrs import definefrom cattrs.errors import BaseValidationError from stario import HttpExceptionfrom stario.http import Requestfrom stario.datastar import read_signals @defineclass PageSignals: count: int async def signals_attrs(req: Request) -> PageSignals: signals = await read_signals(req) try: return cattrs.structure(signals, PageSignals) except (BaseValidationError, TypeError) as exc: raise HttpException(400, "Invalid signals") from excFile uploads

 For Datastar-driven pages, file inputs are usually file signals: a structured object with a name field (filename on the wire), base64 contents, and optional mime—see FileSignal in Datastar—not raw multipart/form-data unless you post a classic HTML form.